 And paying the right price pays off.
 But what is the right price?

-Read on to find the best formula for calculating rates, the benefits of different sponsorship plans, and other factors that might affect influencer pricing for your next influencer marketing campaign.
+Read on to find the best formula for calculating rates, the ballpark cost of different types of posts, and other factors that might affect influencer pricing for your next influencer marketing campaign.

-There are many factors that determine the rate an influencer charges for their work.
-Most pricing starts with this baseline formula and goes up from there.
+Most pricing starts with one of these baseline formulas and goes up from there.

 If your goal is brand awareness